selabhvl/dat250public/expassignments/expass1.md

 - technical problems that you encountered during installation of the software development environment and how you have solved them
 - how you have *validated* (checked) that the software development environment is working
-- technical problems encountered with the Heroku platform and how you solved them
+- technical problems and how you (tried to) sove them,
-- any pending issues with this assignment which you did not manage to solve
+- any pending issues with this assignment which you did not manage to solve.

-**Please add the URL to your deployed Heroku app at the end of your report.**
+**Please add the URL to your published container on DockerHub in the report.**

-The hand-in must be written in **English**.
+The hand-in must be written in **English**!